What size of furnace do I need in my home?

 Paradoxically, a more powerful furnace can actually result in a less-comfortable home.
 But, going in the opposite direction also leads to problems.

 On the other end of the spectrum is a furnace that’s too small for your property.
 This typically occurs one of two ways: either the HVAC contractor made a mistake in measuring the home and accounting for its heating needs, or there was a home addition or renovation that significantly increased the square footage of the home.

 If your furnace is undersized, every day and night is going to be a war of attrition for the system as it just barely keeps up with your home’s heating needs.
 You’ll likely hear your furnace running constantly, only to see the temperature in your home rise by 1-2 degrees.
 If you don’t hear the problem, you’re sure to notice it when you open your next utility bill.

 Just as with short cycling, a constantly running system is incurring far more long-term stress than it was designed for.
 Too many years of this, and your furnace will inevitably break down, leading to you having to replace your heating system prematurely.

 Is it better to undersize or oversize your furnace?

 Honestly: neither.
 You don’t have to settle for either outcome.
 Finding a new furnace should remind you of the classic Goldilocks fairy tale: your furnace shouldn’t be too small or too large—just right.

-Work with a licensed and experienced HVAC contractor or company.
-Let them know you’re in the market for a new furnace; many companies offer free in-home estimates on new systems.
-During this in-home estimate, they’ll take measurements of your home, weigh all the variables listed above, and determine what size of furnace is the perfect fit for your home.
+Always work with a licensed and experienced HVAC contractor or company.
+Here in Albuquerque, that’s us!
+Give us a call and let us know you’re in the market for a new furnace.
+At Wagner, we offer free in-home estimates on new systems.
+During this in-home estimate, we’ll take measurements of your home, weigh all the variables listed above, and determine what size of furnace is the perfect fit for your home.